Ponce/slackbuilds/games/wargus/README_SBo.txt

 ...then run ./wargus.SlackBuild

+Note: For game data extraction to work from a 7zip or rar archive, you'll need p7zip or unrar.

 If GAMEDATA isn't set, or if the extraction process fails, your wargus package won't include the game data.
 You'll be unable to play the game until you've extracted the data yourself.